 For the first time since his swearing in, President Nana Addo Dankwa Akufo Addo will meet and answer questions from journalists.
 It has taken the president six months to restart this age-old practice where presidents sit and answer wide-ranging questions about their performance members of the media.
 Nana Akuffo-Addo came to the presidency on a huge mandate, one that indicates how desperate many Ghanaians were for the change he promised.
-As a citizen I understand change takes time, but I look around Accra and wonder how long I must wait to walk without holding my breathe.
+As a citizen, I understand change takes time, but I look around Accra and wonder how long I must wait to walk without holding my breath.
 As a journalist, I’m not sure I have a sense of the government’s plan to change how we live, work and play.

-I haven’t been invited to this presser, so here are my questions, questions that demand urgent answers so we may learn and know what the Akufo-Addo government has in store for us.
+I haven’t been invited to this presser, so here are my questions, questions that demand instant answers so we may learn and know what the Akufo-Addo government has in store for us.
 I don’t mind how the questions will be asked, I just want answers on the issues raised.
 Here is hoping the selected journalists will go in there and get answers for these and not spend precious minutes thanking or praising the president for the opportunity to grill him.

 Here we go:

 1. Can you explain why Accra is still filthy, chaotic and lawless, six months after you promised to make it the cleanest city in Africa?
 Or you mean work would start at the end of your term in office?

 2. What exactly has the Minister for Sanitation and Water Resources been doing since his appointment?

 3. Now that you’ve had time to work with the 110 ministers you chose, do you still insist that you made the best decision or you plan to review downwards based on current performance?